NetBrainAPI/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 ## AWS Direct Connect Gateway

 ### Introduction
-The configuration of the AWS direct connect gateway is dependent on the AWS SDK response of the direct connect gateway as the primary response.
+The configuration of the AWS Direct Connect gateway is dependent on the AWS SDK response of the Direct Connect gateway as the primary response.
 The full resource configuration consists of some associated resources' data, including `attachments`, `associations`, and `association proposals`.

 ### Content
 Below are the AWS SDK used to generate this configuration.